Updated April 4, 2017

 ASCAP member since 1990

-Vice-Chair (4/3/17), Clearcreek Township Zoning Commission, Warren County, Ohio (2001-2020)Since graduating with a Bachelor of Science degree in Systems Analysis, from the University of Dayton in the fall of 1984, my life has followed two complementary but distinct paths: one leading to a career involving computers, and one following an avocation in instrumental and choral music composition, performance, and conducting.
+Chair (2020), Clearcreek Township Zoning Commission, Warren County, Ohio (2001-2021)Since graduating with a Bachelor of Science degree in Systems Analysis, from the University of Dayton in the fall of 1984, my life has followed two complementary but distinct paths: one leading to a career involving computers, and one following an avocation in instrumental and choral music composition, performance, and conducting.

 Computer-wise, I've been involved in VAX/Alpha System Management since 1986, while employed at the Dept. of Energys Mound Facility in Miamisburg, Ohio.
 I left there in 1991 to work for Siemens Energy and Automation, Motor and Drives Division, in Norwood, Ohio, where I was involved in implementing a new Digital Equipment Corporation VAX-based shop floor control system.
 I met my future wife, Ute, there in 1992, and we married in 1993.